Ever experienced your clients looking at you like you have a dollar sign on your forehead?

 And make sure that you’re willing to show up as a coach when you need to show up as a coach, and you’re willing to show up as a consultant when you need to show up as a consultant.
 And make sure that the vision of that relationship that you have with your customer and client, is very, very clear.
 It’s very clear, the value that you’re bringing to the table.
 Not in terms of the value proposition you write in the sales letter, but specifically to each individual client that you’re working with.
 You know what’s gonna happen as a result – at the bare minimum of you working with them for 3 months.

 Dev: Yeah look, I’m a very, very open guy.
 I believe in really sustainable relationships, the reason I got into business was to make cooler friends.
 And that’s not a, it’s not a fancy catchword I came up with just to share on stages that I speak on around the world.
 It’s just something that I really, really believe in.
 I was in medical school before I got into business coaching, and I dropped out because of various life circumstances.
-Had a bit of a near death experience, and my journey took me elsewhere.
+I had a bit of a near-death experience, and my journey took me elsewhere.

 Matt: Fantastic Dev, and look, please take Dev up on that opportunity.
 Because very seldomly do you get somebody offering that level of assistance.
 So feel free to send him an email, and that website again was devsingh.net.
 But Dev, it’s been great to have a fellow Aussie on the call, and I really appreciate you being here.